TTK4130/ttk4130.github.io/docs/numerical-methods-for-odes.rst

     x_{n+1} = x_n + h f(t_{n+1}, x_{n+1})

 This equation is on a form known as a *fixed point formulation*, where the defining feature is that if we input the exactly correct :math:`x_{n+1}` into the righthand side, we get that same value back on the lefthand side.
-This is good news, as there are many methods to find the solutions to such problems, the so-called *fixed points*!
+This is good news, as there are many methods to find the solutions to such problems (the so-called *fixed points*)!

 Fixed point methods
 -------------------